hce/wallbox/README.md

 consider this code base stable enough to be running unsupervised.
 I am still not making any guarantees, however (also do check the LICENSE file, please)

+Update: I have used this project myself for ~7 months now.
+So far, no charging problems have occurred.
+Over 1100kWh have been charged in total, all PV surplus energy.

 ## What is it?

 EV vehicle charging management.
 Charge your car with the surplus